hogilkim/Spring_Basic_1/README.md

 -- July 18th --
 problem with DI container: always makes new object whenever request is called - not appropriate for massive traffic.
 Solution: make the object to be created only once & then shared

+SINGLE TON PATTERN: this guarantees only one object will be created per server